webbgroup/certified-aws-developer-associate-notes/4-aws-security/kms.md

 ### Data Key Caching

 - We can re-use data encryption keys instead of creating new ones
-- This helps with reducing the numner of API call to KMS but it has a security trade-off
+- This helps with reducing the number of API call to KMS but it has a security trade-off
-- If we are using data key caching, we shoul duse *LocalCryptoMaterialsCache* to indicate how bug this data cache should be.
+- If we are using data key caching, we should duse *LocalCryptoMaterialsCache* to indicate how bug this data cache should be.
 We can define max age, max bytes, max number of messages for our keys

-## KMS Symetric API Summary
+## KMS Symmetric API Summary

 - **Encrypt**: can encrypt data up to 4KB using KMS
-- **GenerateDataKey**: generates an unique symetric data encryption key (DEK)
+- **GenerateDataKey**: generates an unique symmetric data encryption key (DEK)
     - Returns both plaintext and encrypted versions for the data key
 - **GenerateDataKeyWithoutPlainText**: generates a DEK for future use.
 Must be decrypted when used (additional step)
 - **Decrypt**: can decrypt data up to 4KB using KMS